Wajib: A Muslim term referring to an obligatory act. It

 perform miracles during ceremonial magic rituals.

-- In ancient Native American usage and the Hebrew Scriptures (Old
+In ancient Native American usage, the Hebrew Scriptures (Old

 secretly uses evil sorcery (black magic) to intentionally harm others.

-- In the Christian Scriptures (New Testament): a criminal who murders people by
+In the Christian Scriptures (New Testament): a criminal who murders people through the use of poisons.

 recognizing Satan as a virile pre-Christian, pagan principle, but do not